How Courts Oversee Ballot Initiatives

 Courts enforce single-subject rules.

 State constitutions that allow direct democracy generally have a “single-subject rule” requiring that each initiative only include provisions that are reasonably related to each other and can be grouped together under a single subject.
 At least one state initiated this requirement by statute.
-Single-subject rules serve two related purposes: preventing sponsors from aggregating support for multiple proposals, some or all of which would never have sufficient popular support to pass on their own (sometimes called “logrolling”), and avoiding voter confusion.
+Single-subject rules serve two related purposes: avoiding voter confusion and preventing sponsors from aggregating support for multiple proposals, some or all of which would never have sufficient popular support to pass on their own (sometimes called “logrolling”).

 Different state courts enforce these rules with different levels of strictness.
 In some states, courts allow any provisions to be grouped together that are “germane” to a common purpose.
-In others, courts require some stronger connection, such that the provisions “function together in an interrelated way,” “depend upon one another,” or “form an interlocking package necessary to accomplish one overarching objective.”
-An example of a measure that might satisfy the weaker but not the stronger test is the victims’ bill of rights invalidated by the Pennsylvania Supreme Court in 2021.
+In others, like Montana or Pennsylvania, courts require some stronger connection, such that the provisions “function together in an interrelated way,” “depend upon one another,” or “form an interlocking package necessary to accomplish one overarching objective.”
+An example of a measure that might satisfy the weaker but not the stronger tests is the victims’ bill of rights invalidated by the Pennsylvania Supreme Court in 2021.
 Although this measure included a package of rights all relating to crime victims, the specific rights included — such as a right to restitution and a right to participate in parole proceedings — were not interdependent.
-Similarly, the South Dakota Supreme Court invalidated an initiative to legalize medical marijuana that had passed by over 54 percent, because it combined three independent goals: legalizing and regulating marijuana, ensuring access to medically necessary marijuana, and regulating hemp.
+Similarly, the South Dakota Supreme Court invalidated an initiative to legalize medical marijuana that had passed by over 54 percent because it combined three independent goals: legalizing and regulating marijuana, ensuring access to medically necessary marijuana, and regulating hemp.

 Sometimes courts, applying a single-subject rule, strike an initiative from the ballot before the election.
 The Colorado Supreme Court blocked an animal welfare initiative from appearing on the ballot because it combined the objective of extending animal welfare standards to livestock with the objective of broadening protections against sexual acts with animals of any kind.
 The court ruled that “animal cruelty” was too broad a unifying subject to satisfy the state single-subject rule.
-This is a fairly typical dispute in single-subject rule cases: initiative sponsors propose a unifying concept, and courts decide whether this concept is specific enough to satisfy the rule’s goals of preventing logrolling and avoiding voter confusion.
+This is a fairly typical dispute in single-subject rule cases: Initiative sponsors propose a unifying concept and courts decide whether this concept is specific enough to satisfy the rule’s goals of preventing logrolling and avoiding voter confusion.

 In another pre-election case, the Massachusetts Supreme Court applied a single-subject rule to block an initiative sponsored by rideshare companies to classify drivers as independent contractors.
 Critically, the sponsors had tried to include a provision narrowing rideshare companies’ legal liability toward third parties harmed by drivers.
 In an opinion reflecting the overlap between single-subject rules and other rules protecting voters against misleading ballot language, the court focused on the vague, misleading language in the description, as well as the fact that the initiative combined multiple independent provisions.